AMoir117/PDFEdit/README.md

   - downloading the PDF with changes.
 [X]
 - Edit:
   - Add edit & add text functionality. [... ]
+- Uploader:
+  - Allow multiple files to be uploaded at once Then auto merge them into one PDF. [... ]

 # GIFs